codewithdarkwa/fast-delivery/README.md

 ## 🧐 About <a name = "about"></a>

 Our project focuses on a food delivery app that allows a user to enter his location for food options local to his destination.
-It provides these options along with their respective prices from available prices from available restaurants and also performs all calculations involving the purcharse.
+It provides these options along with their respective prices from available restaurants and also performs all calculations involving the purchase.
-The user is also allowed to choose between pickup and delivery, which ever is convenient
+The user is also allowed to choose between pickup and delivery, whichever is convenient

 ## 🏁 Getting Started <a name = "getting_started"></a>